facelessuser/backrefs/docs/src/markdown/index.md

 ## Search Back References

-Added features available for search patterns.
-Features are broken up to show what is specifically added for Re and for Regex.
+Each supported regular expression engine's supported search features vary, so features are broken up to show what is specifically added for Re and for Regex.

 ### Re